 A person accused under Vehicle Code 14610 can challenge the accusation by raising a legal defense.
 A good defense can often get a charge reduced or even dismissed.
 Please note, though, that it is critical for an accused to hire an attorney to get the most effective defense.

-Three common defenses to VC 14610 accusations are:
+Three common defenses accusations are:

 - No notice or knowledge of license suspension;

 2.1.
 No Notice or Knowledge of License Suspension